GMontaguth/splus-sextractor-workshop/README.md

 number — it is a spatial model that varies across the field.** The table gave you the median and the scatter (`std`) of that variation.

-Look at the `std` column again and decide:
+Look at the `std` column again and pienda:

 - Is a single median ZP good enough for what you are doing?
 - Is the answer the same in `u` (std 0.035) as it is in `r` (std 0.013)?

-**Whatever you decide, you must be able to defend it.** Write it down.

 Since this is a hands-on exercise to understand how the tool works, **for today we will use the median zero point for each image.** But keep in mind that this is an